1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 The [Huada HC32F460 MCU](https://github.com/Klipper3d/klipper/commit/72b6bd7efa1ae282220b4bdcfb789075807ebfd2) is officially supported and implemented in the Klipper firmware.

-??? tip "Important Informations To Be Aware Of"
+??? tip "Important Information To Be Aware Of"

     - It should already be mentioned here that you can always go back to the stock firmware by just re-flashing it, so you might just want to give Klipper a try.
     - Be aware of the fact that the control unit and display of the printer doesn't work after flashing Klipper due to the fact that the SPI the unit is connected to isn't supported by Klipper yet.
-See the belonging section further down below for more informations.
+See the belonging section further down below for more information.
     - You'd need a host to run additional software like OctoPrint or Mainsail for being able to use the printer with Klipper.
-See the belonging section further down below for some informations and my personal recommendation abput what to use.
+See the belonging section further down below for some information and my personal recommendation abput what to use.
-    If you don't have a host running OctoPrint/Mainsail/.. yet, see the chapter ["Printserver"](../printserver.md) for some informations about hardware you could use for that.
+    If you don't have a host running OctoPrint/Mainsail/.. yet, see the chapter ["Printserver"](../printserver.md) for some information about hardware you could use for that.

 ??? info "What Is Klipper?"